2018 Superclásico Championship

-The 2018 SuperClásico Championship was a four-way international friendly soccer tournament that was held in Saudi Arabia, in which the Saudi Arabia national team competes with Iraq, Argentina and Brazil in friendly matches at Prince Faisal bin Fahd Stadium and King Saud University Stadium in Riyadh, and King Abdullah Stadium in Jeddah.
-It was planned to be the national team of Egypt as the Arab competitor along with Saudi Arabia national team, but after the Egyptian team apologized, the Iraq team was invited to participate in its place and hesitated to participate for its commitment to other matches, then announced its welcome to participate, and the FIFA officially included all the matches of this championship in his agenda for October 2018.
+The 2018 SuperClásico Championship was a four-team friendly international football tournament organised by the Saudi Ministry of Sport in Saudi Arabia.
+The national teams of Saudi Arabia, Iraq, Argentina and Brazil competed in matches played at Prince Faisal bin Fahd Stadium and King Saud University Stadium in Riyadh, and King Abdullah Stadium in Jeddah.

+It was initially planned for Egypt to participate as the Arab competitor along with Saudi Arabia, but they later withdrew from the tournament due to scheduling conflicts; Iraq were thus invited in Egypt's place.